For the Fatherland Medal

-"Vətən uğrunda" medalı - Medal "For the Homeland" - state award of the Republic of Azerbaijan.
+The "Vətən uğrunda" medalı - Medal "For the Homeland" - is a state award of the Republic of Azerbaijan.
 It was established on 10 November 1992 and its charter was approved on 29 December 1998.

 History

-The "For the Homeland" medal was created by the President of the Republic of Azerbaijan, Abulfaz Elchibey Aliyev, by Law No. 370 dated November 10, 1992.
+The "For the Homeland" medal was created by the President of the Republic of Azerbaijan, Abulfaz Elchibey Aliyev, by Law No. 370, dated to November 10, 1992.

-The status of the medal was approved by the Law No. 608-IQ of the Republic of Azerbaijan dated December 29, 1998.
-According to the regulations, the medal is awarded to:
+The status of the medal was approved by Law No. 608-IQ of the Republic of Azerbaijan on December 29, 1998.
+According to the regulations, the medal is awarded to someone for: